jmarsico/rsma2019/assignments/project_02.md

 - Photographs of the model with either:
   - A: A black backdrop
   - B: composited into a photograph of the airport atrium
+- Presentation and Working Demo in class on October 14th.
+  - You will have ONLY 10 MINUTES in class to prepare your demo.